Vice President of Indonesia: Reform era

 With Suharto's fall in May 1998 and Habibie's accession to the presidency, the vice presidency once again became vacant.
 In October 1999, Megawati Sukarnoputri was elected as vice president and the office began to gain significance.
 Megawati was delegated genuine tasks to do and in 2000, she even became responsible for the day-to-day running of the government.

 During the 2001 MPR Annual Session, it was finally decided that from 2004 onwards, the vice president, together with the president, would directly be elected by the people.
 The substantial role that the vice presidency was to have was evident in the way in which the 2004 presidential candidates chose their running mates.
 Jusuf Kalla subsequently became Indonesia's first directly elected vice president.

 The vice presidency

 Requirements to run for office

 The Amended 1945 Constitution: The vice presidential candidate has to be an Indonesian citizen since birth, not willingly become a citizen of another nation, not betrayed the nation, and is physically and mentally capable of performing the duties.
 The amended Constitution also states that further criteria will be determined by law.
 The vice president is also required to be nominated by a political party or a coalition of political parties.

-Law No. 42 of 2008 on the Presidential and Vice Presidential Elections: The vice presidential candidate must:
+Law No. 7 of 2017 and Constitutional Court Ruling No. 90/PUU-XXI/2023 on the Presidential and Vice Presidential Elections: The vice presidential candidate must: